-Without fail across social media, you’ll see images like this reminding us that Memorial Day is NOT National BBQ Day.
+Without fail across social media, you’ll see images, like this one below, reminding us that Memorial Day is NOT National BBQ Day.
 Well, I agree and I also disagree.

 Freedom isn’t free

-That freedom that we enjoy every day, no it didn’t come free.
+That freedom that we are all enjoying every day, no it doesn’t come free.
 It most certainly came with a price; a very dear one.
 We pay for it still and don’t even realize it.
-Our military is always on guard, watching ever watching.
-That’s what they do best and that’s why I’ll be serving up my kids their hot dogs and potato salad on a paper plate this weekend and not feel the least bit guilty.
+Our military is always on guard, watching, ever watching.
+That’s what they do best and that’s why I’ll be serving up my kids their hot dogs and potato salad on a paper plate every Memorial Day and not feel the least bit guilty.

-Come Monday we will still be walking solemnly through a local cemetery, placing flags on the graves of soldiers, just like my mom and Grandma use to take us to the cemetery every Memorial Day to visit our loved ones and remember our veterans.
+We will still be walking solemnly through a local cemetery, (practicing social distancing of course) placing flags on the graves of soldiers, just like my mom and Grandma used to take us to the cemetery every Memorial Day to visit our loved ones and remember our veterans.
 I’ll tell them about their Grandpa and their Uncle and why my son was named after his Great Grandpa.
 The story he’s heard a hundred times but he loves to hear it still.
 I only pray that by the time he’s a Grandpa that he can tell the same story to his grandchildren under the same freedom we enjoy today.

 Do you recall Lincoln’s phrase?

 in those dark and dreadful days?

 And those dead that day of whom he spoke

 Claims as his price, the sacrifice,